brianferguson/RunCommand.dll/README.md

 * Can save the output of the program to a file.
 * Can run the program from a specific directory.
 * Can terminate the program after a given "timeout".
+* If `State=Hide`, the program will quit if the skin is unloaded (or Rainmeter itself).

 #####Note:
-As of version 0.0.1.0, `OutputType` defaults to `UTF16`.
+As of version 0.0.1.0 Beta, `OutputType` defaults to `UTF16`.
 Output auto detection has been removed.

 Options